Christie falls foul of life on the edge to lose silver

 Christie is unlikely to be the last skater to fall foul of the officials in a high-speed sport that courts controversy.

-At the 2002 Salt Lake City Olympics, South Korea's Kim Dong-sun was disqualified after winning the men's 1,500 metres.
+At the 2002 Salt Lake City Olympics, South Korea's Kim Dong-sun was disqualified after winning the men's 1,500 meters.

 Officials ruled Kim had illegally blocked American Anton Apolo Ohno, who was promoted to the gold medal, triggering fury in South Korea that still lingers to this day.